wzbbbb/bkp_home/pj34_vagrant/readme.txt

 -  cleanup.bat  # To clean up everything
 -  pause.bat    # To suspend VM, and free memory

-4. The UVMS and UVC webconsole is on testvm1.

 Preparation -

 1. Install latest VirutalBox and Vagrant

-2. Creat a directory D:\VMdepot, put all files in it
+2. Creat a directory D:\VMdepot,

+3. Download all files in casplda01:/windata/DTE, and put in D:\VMdepot

 Usage -